 This recession will see unemployment grow higher than at any level since at the very minimum the 1930s, putting pressure on disposable income, and as a result, leisure spend.
 However, our research shows this century sports experiences have been recession-resilient – and are one of, if not the, most recession-proof live experiences.

 Data from North America – which is mirrored in other major economies – demonstrates this.
 Total cumulative ticketing revenue generated by the NFL, NBA, MLB and NHL grew annually every year between 2007 and 2019 bar two years: 2010 (due to the NHL’s Phoenix Coyotes’ bankruptcy ahead of the 2009/10 season which saw the team’s annual attendance fall by over 118,000) and 2014, which was due to the NHL lockout of 2012/13 and the total number of league games being reduced by 41.5%.

 However, the OECD’s Consumer Confidence Index (CCI) – which tracks intention to spend on major purchases in the next 12 months – grew only seven years during the period, decreasing every year between 2007 and 2014.
 This was instigated by the global financial crisis that started in 2007.

 North American Gameday Revenue (Year-on-Year % Growth)

 We have confidence therefore that consumers will continue to spend on live sports experiences despite the financial climate.
-Results of the small number of recent major ticket sales campaigns from across the world that have taken place to date support this view, the most prominent of which has been rugby union and the 2021 British & Irish Lions Tour to South Africa.
+Results of the small number of recent major ticket sales campaigns from across the world that have taken place to date support this view, the most prominent of which has been the 2021 British & Irish Lions Tour to South Africa.